 - 4.4 The following employment land established around Rochford will be protected from alternative uses: - Swaines Industrial Estate, Rochford This industrial estate is situated within the existing residential area to the north west of Rochford town centre.
 This site is in a good condition and has access onto the Ashingdon Road. - Purdeys Industrial Estate, Rochford This site is a designated employment site located situated to the south east of Rochford town centre with access onto Sutton Road.
 It is in a good condition. - Riverside Industrial Estate, Rochford Riverside Industrial Estate is situated on the edge of Rochford town centre.
 The building stock at this site should be improved. - Rochford Business Park, Rochford This site is in very good condition and is located to the west of London Southend Airport.
-It has good access onto Cherry Orchard Way. - 4.5 The location of these four employment sites, which will continue to be protected for employment uses, is illustrated in Figure 17.
+It has good access onto Cherry Orchard Way. - 4.5 The location of these four employment sites is illustrated in Figure 17.